Leo-Code-CA/random-quote-machine/README.md

 This is a responsive random quote machine.
 It’s part of the required projects to complete FreeCodeCamp’s Front End Development Libraries certification.

+There are two branches in this project:
+- main: the project passes the 12 FreeCodeCamp tests.
+It means that the requirements have been respected.
+- desktop-with-coffee: in that second version, with a desktop viewport, the coffee is still visible, positioned beside the notebook (passes only 11 out of the 12 tests, that's why it's not the main).

 ## Table of contents

 - [Overview](#overview)